daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 ## More fixes

+- Repaired the `Ctrl+O` scrolling through available files issue - by mistake!
+While I was repairing the `getColorFromString` method to fix an issue where the drop-down menu for "Open Drawings" wouldn't work, I also fixed the file scrolling issue.
+Now it scrolls through, in real-time, and works in reverse `Ctrl+Shift+O`.
+This was bugging me for a long time.
+By fixing one thing, I fixed the entire pipeline.
+YEAH!
+(Usually, when I fix one thing, another breaks - this time, it was the reverse!)
 - Repaired the `Ctrl+F1` shortcuts window.
 Used a lot of JS regex and was able to fix many problems there.
 Also removed a lot of outdated code.
 Today, GNOME only uses `printscreen` and the screenshot app opens.
 So I also removed the SYSTEM section for shortcuts.
 - Fixed a lot of issues in the schema and recompiled.
 - Did some more work on the "mirror" tool.
 It is a strange tool that needs more thought.